The Verdict Is Out on “The Idol,” and It’s Not So Pretty

 RELATED: An Ode To Euphoria’s Kat Hernandez, The Plus-Sized Icon Done Dirty

 In recent years, society hasn’t shied away from talking about taboos.
 We all witnessed the shift as we openly consume and critique scandalous content meant to question things in place.
-But in the case of The Idol, a show meant to be a satire on how a pop star’s humanity and personality as products, relies on intention to make questionable executions excusable.
+But in the case of The Idol, a show meant to be a satirical look at how a pop star’s humanity and personality as products, relies on intention to make the questionable excusable.
 It’s hard to feel like they’re trying to make a solid critique of human commodification in a post-#MeToo world when at the helm of it all is Sam Levinson, a man who has a thing for gratuitous nudity previously flagged in Euphoria, and The Weeknd, whose misogynist lyrics are often veiled by smooth instrumentals like a Trojan horse.

 Regardless, people still try to hold out that The Idol will transform mid-way.
 Maybe the plot and commentary will develop by episode three.
 But with the questionable controversies surrounding The Idol and its showrunners, it begs the question: will you still be tuning in?
 Is it a show worth saying, “Don’t knock it ‘til you try it?”